What can you see and do in Nafplion with young children? Let me inspire you with some of the highlights of our trip.

 3 Museums worth visiting with kids

 The Archeological Museum of Nafplion was our favorite.
 Time periods are very well explained via maquettes and children can really grasp the essence of what is on display.
-Even the youngest will be fascinated by the ancients artifacts, toys, jewelry and more.
+Even the youngest will be fascinated by the ancient artifacts, toys, jewelry and more.
 The museum is stroller friendly.
 The museum staff was very friendly.
 Some of the ancient pots and stones are not protected by a glass wall and therefore supervision is needed.
 No touching!

 The war museum of Nafplion is located in the beautiful building of the Army Cadet School.
 The canons outside of the museum will fascinate your children.
 The museum shows the contemporary history of the Greek state, the participation of the citizens of the Argolida prefecture in revolts, from the Greek Revolution against the Ottoman Empire to the liberation from the occupation troops.
 There is a big collection of weapons and uniforms.